-The successful candidates must: 1) hold a PhD in Biochemistry, Cell Biology or a relevant subject; 2) be able to work efficiently in order to generate publication-quality data; 3) be able to think creatively and have an enthusiasm for finding new approaches to tackle scientific problems; 4) have good interpersonal skills and be able to communicate their work clearly in both formal and informal settings, and 5) have great attention to detail and excellent record keeping.
-To address the research questions, the candidate must possess experience in biochemistry and protein chemistry, and/or cell biology and microscopy.
-Additional experience in lipid biochemistry, quantitative proteomics, membrane trafficking, pluripotent stem cell culture or structural biology would be advantageous.
-Due to the multidisciplinary and supportive nature of the laboratory there is scope for enthusiastic candidates to be trained in additional techniques and expand their research skills.
+The successful candidates must: 1) hold a PhD in Biochemistry, Structural Biology or a relevant subject; 2) have a proven track record of generating publication-quality data; 3) be able to think creatively and have an enthusiasm for finding new approaches to tackle scientific problems; 4) have good interpersonal skills and be able to communicate their work clearly in both formal and informal settings, and 5) have great attention to detail and excellent record keeping.

 Fixed-term: The funds for this post are available for 3 years in the first instance.